oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/setup/data_constants.md

 Create a "DataConstants" class in which we will:
 - Link our JQuery columns with actual column names from the database
-- create join functions
+- Create join functions
-- create criteria functions
+- Create criteria functions
-- create operationColumns
+- Create operationColumns

 2. Link JQuery columns to real columns